republik/plattform/README.md

-Discussion Backend (alpha)
+Republik Backend (alpha)
 ----------------------------

-NodeJS server that provides a GraphQL API for commenting in discussions.
-This is a standalone repo for easy development.

-_alpha_: this API mostly serves mock data until now.
+This is the grassroots repo for the new republik backend.
+It serves as battleground for new features and refugees camp for features from the crowdfunding.
+Up until now, it provides the following:

+ - commenting in discussions. mocked API. work in progress
+ - community page. due for refactoring from crowdfunding-backend

 ## Usage